 The show cable-diagnostic tdr command displays the results of a TDR test.
 The test results will not be available until approximately 1 minute after the test starts.
-If you enter the show cable-diagnostic tdr command within 1 minute of the test starting, you may see a "TDR test is in progress on interface..." message.
+If you enter the show cable-diagnostic tdr command within 1 minute of the test starting, you may see a "TDR test is in dot1x auth-fail max-attempts dot1x auth-fail max-attempts max-attempts no dot1x auth-fail max-attempts max-attempts max-attempts Specifies a maximum number of attempts before a port is moved to the auth-fail VLAN in the range of 1 to 10.